ywang382/Down_SocialPlanning_App/README.md

 may not be the downs that are present at the time of grading.
 Feel free to create more downs, though!

+Additionally, I attached notifications.js to the top level of the zip.
+This file contains all of the javascript code that makes the notifications work.
+The code is presently hosted in Firebase, so I attached it separately for reference.

+Thank you very much, and hope you have a great Summer!